lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Design-related smell.

 * __Problem:__ This code smell refers to modules that perform both data and structural changes in a database schema via ``Ecto.Migration``<sup>[link][Migration]</sup>.
-Migrations must be used exclusively to modify a database schema over time (e.g., including or excluding columns and tables).
-When this responsibility is mixed with the responsibility to manipulate data, the module becomes low cohesive, more difficult to test, and therefore more bug-proneness.
+Migrations must be used exclusively to modify a database schema over time (e.g., by including or excluding columns and tables).
+When this responsibility is mixed data manipulation code, the module becomes low cohesive, more difficult to test, and therefore more bug-proneness.

 * __Example:__ An example of this code smell is when an ``Ecto.Migration`` is used simultaneously to alter a table, adding a new column to it, and also to update all pre-existing data in that table, assigning a value to this new column.
-As shown below, in addition to adding the ``is_custom_shop`` column in the ``guitars`` table, this ``Ecto.Migration`` changes the value of this column for data of some specific guitar models.
+As shown below, in addition to adding the ``is_custom_shop`` column in the ``guitars`` table, this ``Ecto.Migration`` changes the value of this column for some specific guitar models.

   ```elixir
   defmodule GuitarStore.Repo.Migrations.AddIsCustomShopToGuitars do